-The DFE SEND Code of Practice (January 2015) defines a disability as "a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities".
+The DfE SEND Code of Practice (January 2015) defines a disability as "a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities".

-WHAT KINDS OF SPECIAL EDUCATIONAL NEEDS DOES THE SCHOOL PROVIDE FOR?
+WHAT KINDS OF SPECIAL EDUCATIONAL NEEDS DOES THE ACADEMY PROVIDE FOR?

-We provide support for all pupils within the 4 areas of Special Educational Needs and Disability, identified in the DFE Code of Practice (January 2015).
+The Academy provides support for all pupils within the 4 areas of SEND, identified in the DfE Code of Practice (January 2015).
 These areas are: